-- 5.16 With regards to parking provision, circumstances will vary depending on the existing level and the particular environmental and highway conditions in the locality.
-In most cases the proposed development should aim to retain the existing level of provision for car parking within the curtilage of a property in line with the parking standards contained in the Development Plan. - 5.17 The following guidance will apply: - 1.
-Car spaces provided at the side of dwellings should have minimum dimensions of 5.0m x 2.75m (the extra width is necessary to enable a car door to be opened and the space to be usable). - 2.
-Car spaces provided on front drives should have dimensions of at least 5.5m x 2.4m (the extra length is considered necessary to allow for the opening of any garage door or garden gate). - 3.
-Garages will normally count as contributing to the car parking provision where their internal dimensions (i.e. minimum of 6.0m x 3.0m) are sufficient to allow them to be satisfactorily used as such. - 4.
-Extensions which would result in loss of existing car parking space to an unacceptable level may be permitted if alternative parking is provided e.g. in front gardens if the replacement spaces would still have satisfactory dimensions and the garden would be well landscaped. - 5.
-Existing spaces to the side of dwellings which are less than 2.75m wide (between the side wall of the dwelling and the party boundary) are not normally counted as contributing towards the existing parking provision, being too narrow to be readily used.
-Therefore, the filling in of such spaces is not regarded by the Council as causing loss of car spaces. - 6.
-In operating the guidelines, the Council will have regard to existing prevailing parking provision in the area.
+- 5.22 With regards to parking provision, circumstances will vary depending on the existing level and the particular environmental and highway conditions in the locality.
+In most cases the proposed development should aim to retain the existing level of provision for car parking within the curtilage of a property in line with the parking standards contained in the Development Plan. - 5.23 The following guidance will apply: - Car spaces provided at the side of dwellings should have minimum dimensions of 5m x 2.75m (the extra width is necessary to enable a car door to be opened and the space to be usable). - Car spaces provided on front drives should have dimensions of at least 5.5m x 2.4m (the extra length is considered necessary to allow for the opening of any garage door or garden gate). - Garages will normally count as contributing to the car parking provision where their internal dimensions (i.e. minimum of 6m x 3m) are sufficient to allow them to be satisfactorily used as such. - Extensions which would result in loss of existing car parking space to an unacceptable level may be permitted if alternative parking is provided e.g. in front gardens if the replacement spaces would still have satisfactory dimensions and the garden would be well landscaped.
+The benefit of restricting the amount of hardstanding in front garden areas is not only visual.
+Hardstandings can affect the water table and lead to increased chance of flooding. - Existing spaces to the side of dwellings which are less than 2.75m wide (between the side wall of the dwelling and the party boundary) are not normally counted as contributing towards the existing parking provision, being too narrow to be readily used.
+Therefore, the filling in of such spaces is not regarded by the Council as causing loss of car spaces. - In operating the guidelines, the Council will have regard to existing prevailing parking provision in the area.

-Gates, walls and fences
+Gates, Walls and Fences

-- 5.18 The design and detailing of boundary gates, walls and fences, particularly on highway frontages, plays an important role in defining the character of all residential areas.
+- 5.24 The design and detailing of boundary gates, walls and fences, particularly on highway frontages, plays an important role in defining the character of all residential areas.
 Many residential estates are designed on 'open plan' principles where the general presumption is one of keeping the frontages of properties open unless a particular case can be put forward for enclosing the front of a particular property.
 In more traditional areas, the character of the estate is often determined by existing attractive hedging, sandstone walls or brick walls, where the existing character of the boundaries should be preserved.
-The following principles apply: - The style and materials of all gates, walls and fences should match or be in harmony with the existing style of the boundary treatment in the surrounding area or, when this is more appropriate the dwelling itself. - Gates, walls or fences will not normally be permitted on open plan estates.
+The following principles apply: - The style and materials of all gates, walls and fences should match or be in harmony with the existing style of the boundary treatment in the surrounding area or, when this is more appropriate the dwelling itself. - Gates, walls or fences will not normally be permitted on open plan estates. - Highway visibility should be preserved. - In the case of housing areas where service strips are provided alongside the roads, rather than pavements:

-- Highway visibility should be preserved. - In the case of housing areas where service strips are provided alongside the roads, rather than pavements: - any front boundary treatment should avoid divorcing the service strip from the front garden of the property; and - no front boundary treatment should cross the service strip.
+- any front boundary treatment should avoid divorcing the service strip from the front garden of the property; and - no front boundary treatment should cross the service strip.